SGunal/BridgeUpInternship_Website/README.md

-Ateam goal we should have is to understand how to use Git and GitHub - Zoe Ateam goal we should learn more how we can use the terminal for do so many cool stuff- yari A team goal is to create something cool - Selale
+Ateam goal we should have is to understand how to use Git and GitHub - Zoe Ateam goal we should learn more how we can use the terminal for do so many cool stuff- yari A team goal is to create something cool - Selale Selale personal goals: 1)review old coding skills 2)become comfortable with using git and github 3) gain more confidence in presenting/public speaking
 A team goal is to work together and help each other - Maya

 ## PROJECT PLAN